JarrettR/FlatStack/README.md

 Keeping the 3D view in one window off to the side, it will continuously update the 3D assembly as you draw the 2D profiles in your vector software of choice.

+It is very much incomplete, and very much in development.

 ## SVG XML Commands